-How to do a comprehensive SEO content audit.
+How to do a comprehensive content audit.

 The idea of conducting a content audit may sound intimidating.
 But the process reveals valuable insight that pushes your marketing objectives forward.
 If you have yet to conduct an extensive audit of your website content, then don’t delay any further.